BeatrizArellano/regimeshifts/README.md

 ts = rs.Regime_shift(ts)
 ```

 The `as_detect` method computes a detection index that indicates how frequently each point in the time series is associated with an anomalous rate of change.
 It returns a time-series of indices in the interval [-1,1].
-Values around 0 suggest a low likelihood of abrupt shifts, while values close to -1 or 1 indicate a high probability of an abrupt change at that point.
+Values around 0 suggest a low likelihood of abrupt shifts, while values close to -1 or 1 indicate a high probability of an abrupt change occurring at that point.
 In this example, the largest value is detected precisely when the tipping point is reached in the original series.

 ```python